-zSpace Configuration Check is designed to work with zSpace 300 model.
-While it will run on other PC models and zSpace models, you may see "warning" or "fail" messages for some items such as GPU type.
+zSpace Configuration Check is designed to work with the zSpace 300, zSpace AIO and AIO Pro, and zSpace Laptop.
+While it will run on other PC models, you may see "warning" or "fail" messages for some items such as GPU type.

 How is this used?